Define an outdoor room and provide support for climbing plants by constructing an impressive timber feature.

 For this exposed courtyard, a solid 6 x 2.4m timber pergola was built as a framework for climbing plants to shade the area, and supported by a ledger secured with Dynabolts to the rendered side wall of the house.

-Before starting the build, ensure timber sizes meet Australian standards and check whether council approval or building plans are required.
+Before starting the build, ensure timber sizes meet national standards and check whether council approval or building plans are required.

 We used Woodhouse Weatherproof Pink Primed LOSP Architectural Pine.

 Treated to an H3 level to be termite and fungal resistant, it needs finishing with two coats of paint.
 The posts and beams are GL8 laminated pine, while the rafters, ledger, battens and braces were cut from structural F7 pine.

 Prepare the site using stringlines to set out a 6 x 2.4m rectangle.

 Check the area for square with a builder’s square and take diagonal measurements between corners.